StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 * From those components, the metric streams with the highest priorities are ranked highest.
 See [how to set the priority for a stream](../../configure/telemetry/how_to_use_the_priority_field_for_components.md).
 * Metric streams with a configured baseline will not be selected at all.
 See [anomaly detection with baselines](../../use/health-state-and-event-notifications/anomaly-detection-with-baselines.md).

-You cannot directly control the stream selected, but you can steer the selection by starring views and setting the priority of streams to `high` or creating an [anomaly check](../../use/anomaly-detection-checks.md) for the stream.
+You cannot directly control the stream selected, but you can steer the metric stream selection of the AAD by manipulating the above mentioned factors.

 ### Can I get alerted based on anomalies?

 Yes.
-The AAD itself does not alert on anomalies found, but [anomaly checks](../../use/anomaly-detection-checks.md) can be placed on components to automatically change the health status of the component to `DEVIATING`.
+The AAD itself does not alert on anomalies found, but [anomaly checks](../../use/health-state-and-event-notifications/anomaly-detection-checks.md) can be placed on components to automatically change the health status of the component to `DEVIATING`.
 This health state change event can then trigger notifications via event handlers.

 ### How fast are anomalies detected?